 Instructions

 - Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4.
 I grease my bundt tin with vegetable oil, and I use a pastry brush to get it into all of the cracks.
-If you have a preferred way of greasing your bundt tin that has always worked for you, then please do stick with it
+If you have a preferred way of greasing your bundt tin that has always worked for you, then please do stick with it.
+The bundt tin I used for this recipe measured 10" x 3.5" and has a 2.4 litre capacity

 - In a bowl whisk together the Guinness, black treacle, the dark brown sugar, vegetable oil and eggs

-- In a separate bowl, sift together the plain flour, baking powder, bicarbonate of soda, ground ginger, cinnamon, nutmeg and the salt.
+- In a separate bowl, sift together the self raising flour, bicarbonate of soda, ground ginger, cinnamon, nutmeg and the salt.
 Add this to the wet ingredients and mix in

-- Pour into the cake tin and bake for 45 minutes until it is a deep rich brown colour and a skewer comes out clean
+- Pour into the cake tin and bake for 45 minutes until it is a deep rich brown colour and a thin skewer inserted comes out clean

 - Let it cool for 5 minutes then tip it out of the tin.
 If it doesn't come out straight away, run a knife along the edges and around the middle ring